rust-lang/reference/src/items/enumerations.md

 ## Custom Discriminant Values for Field-Less Enumerations

-If there is no data attached to *any* of the variants of an enumeration, then the discriminant can directly chosen and accessed.
+If there is no data attached to *any* of the variants of an enumeration, then the discriminant can be directly chosen and accessed.

 If a discriminant isn't specified, they start at zero, and add one for each variant, in order.
 Each enum value is just its discriminant which you can